osegbotonie/enterprise-m365-administration-lab/docs/03-identity-lifecycle-management.md

 ### Finding 3 — Group Ownership Is Present

-The environment contains groups with identifiable owners, supporting accountability for group management.
+The groups reviewed during the practical validation had identifiable owners, supporting accountability for group management.

 ### Finding 4 — License Assignment Can Be Tested